shyamkumarlchauhan/commcare-icds/custom/icds/location_reassignment/README.md

    Similarly, the users assigned to the old locations are deactivated and new ones are created and assigned to the new locations.<br/>
    If a location is reassigned, all of it's descendants should be considered too.
 2. from data perspective, reassign cases from old to new locations.<br/>
-   Forms submitted are NOT moved.
-This is due to feasibility challenges and in order to keep data updates to minimal.
-This also then helps to the history of submissions unaltered.
+   Forms submitted are NOT moved/reassigned.
+This is in order to keep the history of submissions unaltered.

 Supported workflows:
 -------------------------------